Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors | Business

 Chinese Boeing jet crashes in mountains with 132 on board, no sign of survivors

-A China Eastern Airlines Boeing 737-800 with 132 people on board crashed in mountains in southern China on a domestic flight on Monday following a sudden descent from cruising altitude.
+A China Eastern Airlines Boeing 737-800 with 132 people on board crashed in mountains in southern China on a domestic flight on Monday after a sudden descent from cruising altitude.
+Media said there were no signs of survivors.

-Media said there was no sign of survivors and the airline said it deeply mourned the passengers and crew who had died.
-The plane was flying from the southwestern city of Kunming, capital of Yunnan province, to Guangzhou, capital of Guangdong, bordering Hong Kong.
+The airline said it deeply mourned the loss of passengers and crew, without specifying how many people had been killed.
+Chinese media showed brief highway video footage from a vehicle's dashcam apparently showing a jet diving to the ground behind trees at an angle of about 35 degrees off vertical.
+Reuters could not immediately verify the footage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)